liliangqi/person_search/README.md

    sh setup.sh
    ```

 3. Generate appropriate annotation files for the datasets.
-The path to the specific dataset is denoted as DATASET_PATH.
+The path to the specific dataset is denoted as DATASET_PATH. *This step may take a long while, please be patient.*

    ```bash
    cd dataset